gl1tch-ux/gl1tch-ux/README.md

 # 👨‍💻 About Me

 - 🔍 Passionate about **Cybersecurity**, **Offensive Security**, and **Digital Forensics**
-- 🛠️ I break things to make them more secure
 - 🌐 Full Stack Developer with a security-first mindset
 - 🧠 Currently exploring **Reverse Engineering**, **OSINT**, **Malware Analysis**, and **Low-Level Programming**
 - ⚡ Linux enthusiast (Arch Linux)